s6hib/Chore-Tracker-API/v2_manual_test_results.md

  -H 'Content-Type: application/json' \
  -d '{
 "due_date": "2024-12-01",
-"cost": 120,
-"bill_type": "electricity",
+"bill_type": "gas",
 "message": "pay by updated due date"
 }'

 {
-"message": "Bill ID: 4 is updated successfully."
+"message": "Bill ID: 2 is updated successfully."
 }

 With the chore tracker, Sue stays on top of household expenses, ensuring everyone pays their share and the financial burden is managed fairly.